hop-proto/hop-go/sessions/README.md

 Sessions
 ========

-This contains the implementation of the SSH replacement using $PROTOCOL.
+This contains the implementation of the SSH replacement using Hop.
 This package contains all the code needed to manage terminals remotely.